 The current application initially indicated 640 attached dwelling units, 265 multifamily dwelling units, and 8,000 square feet of commercial retail gross floor area.
 The applicant subsequently amended their application to reflect 364 attached dwelling units and 150 multifamily dwelling units.
-A condition below requires that, prior to signature approval, the design program referred to in the Special Purpose Detailed Site Plan case file, will be corrected to include 364 attached dwelling units and 150 multifamily units.
-It should be noted, however, that the design program content is not the subject of this application and will be formally considered and refined in the approval of Detailed Site Plan DSP-09015, currently scheduled for a Planning Board public hearing on December 16, 2010.
+A condition below requires that, prior to signature approval, the design program referred to in the subject special-purpose detailed site plan case file be corrected to include 364 attached dwelling units and 150 multifamily units.
+It should be noted, however, that the design program content is not the subject of this application and will be formally considered and refined in the approval of Detailed Site Plan DSP-09015, currently scheduled for a Planning Board public hearing on January 13, 2011.

-- 3. Location: The Moore Property is a 47.7-acre property within the larger Westphalia Center project, located on the north and west sides of Moore's Way, a private street winding from Pennsylvania Avenue to Melwood Road.
+- 3. Location: The Moore Property is a 47.7-acre property within the larger Westphalia Center project, located on the north and west sides of Moore's Way, a private street winding from Pennsylvania Avenue (MD 4) to Melwood Road.
 It is located approximately one-half mile north of Pennsylvania Avenue and one-half mile east of Presidential Parkway. - 4.
 Surrounding Uses: The Moore Property abuts Smith Home Farm to the north and west and is surrounded to the south and east by other portions of the Westphalia Center project, consisting of existing woodland, agricultural land uses, and scattered single-family detached units. - 5.
-Design Features: The Special Purpose Detailed Site Plan DSP-10017 for Westphalia Center, The Moore Property, is organized in booklet format.
-The first section introduces the Special Purpose

-Detailed Site Plan purpose detailed site plan, including the purpose of the application, offering historical and location information regarding the project.
-The history of the project notably includes that the original Conceptual Site Plan CSP-07004 was approved by the District Council on June 8, 2009; the approval was made final in a subsequent Second Revised Order for the project, approved September 21, 2009.
-It also includes the "01" revision to the conceptual site plan approval requesting revisions to Conditions 15, 16, 24 and 25 regarding the Special Purpose Detailed Site Plan purpose detailed site plan and Conditions 30 and 31 regarding the phasing and restriction on development of townhouses and other restrictions to allow the development of the Moore Property to precede the development of the balance of Westphalia Center.
+Design Features: Special-Purpose Detailed Site Plan DSP-10017 for Westphalia Center, The Moore Property, is organized in booklet format.
+The first section introduces the special-purpose detailed site plan and includes a statement regarding the purpose of the application, offering historical and location information regarding the project.
+The history of the project notably includes the approval of the original Conceptual Site Plan, CSP-07004, by the District Council on June 8, 2009; made final in a subsequent second revised order for the project, issued September 21, 2009.
+It also includes the -01 revision to the conceptual site plan approval which revised Conditions 15, 16, 24, and 25 regarding the special-purpose detailed site plan, and Conditions 30 and 31 regarding the phasing and restriction on development of townhouses and other restrictions to allow the development of the Moore Property to precede the development of the balance of Westphalia Center.

-Condition 15 requires that a special purpose detailed site plan be approved to establish regulating standards for signage, identify appropriate locations for transit stops in consultation with Department of Public Works and Transportation (DPW&T) and Washington Metropolitan Area Transit Authority (WMATA), detail the design of public open spaces and establish a timing plan for their improvement and for the installation of public trails.
-Condition 16 requires that, prior to the approval of a special purpose detailed site plan-purpose detailed site plan for either the Moore Property or the balance of Westphalia Center, excluding the Moore Property, certain items must be determined to ensure they will be addressed during the review of each incremental detailed site plan.
-Condition 24 requires that the timing for submission of a financial guarantee for recreational facilities be established in the special purpose detailed site.
-Condition 25 requires that the size, timing, and location of the community building proposed to be included in the recreational facilities package for the Moore Property be determined with the review of the subject detailed site plan.
+Condition 15 requires that a special-purpose detailed site plan be approved to establish regulating standards for signage, identifying appropriate locations for transit stops in consultation with Department of Public Works and Transportation (DPW&T) and Washington Metropolitan Area Transit Authority (WMATA), detail the design of public open spaces and establish a timing plan for their improvement, and for the installation of public trails.
+Condition 16 requires that, prior to the approval of a special-purpose detailed site plan for either the Moore Property or the balance of Westphalia Center, certain items must be determined to ensure they will be addressed during the review of each incremental detailed site plan.
+Condition 24 requires that the timing for submission of a financial guarantee for recreational facilities be established in the special-purpose detailed site plan.
+Condition 25 requires that the size, timing, and location of the community building proposed to be included in the recreational facilities package for the Moore Property be determined with the review of the special-purpose detailed site plan.
 Finding 9 provides a detailed discussion of the conformance of the subject application to the requirements of these conditions.